CrystlBearer/block-shooters/README.md

 Download SDL2's image development library here: [SDL2 Image](https://www.libsdl.org/projects/SDL_image/)

 ## Setup
 Download the all files from this repository.
 Open up Visual Studio 2017 and click on `File > Open > Project/Solution` and select the `Game.sln` file from the repository files.
-Visual Studio should set up the project structure for you.
+Visual Studio should set up the project structure for you (if the vcxproj.filters files are inside).

 ## Resources
 Refer to this site for tutorial: [Lazy Foo](http://lazyfoo.net/tutorials/SDL/index.php)
-Here is the documentation for SDL2 : [SDL2 Wiki](https://wiki.libsdl.org/FrontPage)
+Here is the documentation for SDL2 Library: [SDL2 Wiki](https://wiki.libsdl.org/FrontPage)